benaspinall1/agent-project/README.md

 ### Option A: Slurm Job Array (Recommended for Sweeps)

-Run a using a job array (This command does not assume that you start at 0 and end at 119.
+Run using a job array (This command does not assume that you start at 0 and end at 119.
 Choose any sub array below):

 ```bash
 sbatch --array=0-119 tau-experiment.sh